marco-gagliardi/pool2/README.md

 # pool2

-A simple, tiny, lightweight, pure javascript library to easily implement a pull-to-refresh mechanism in a web application.
+A simple, tiny, lightweight, pure javascript library to easily implement a pull-to-whatever mechanism in a web application.
 It works on  both desktop and mobile/touch devices.
 No extra libraries or frameworks needed!

 ### Demo
 Watch a simple <a href='http://marco-gagliardi.github.io/pool2'>demo here</a>